sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/acsai/info/third-year/Internship/introduction-to-internships.md

 Once you have chosen the graduation session you are aiming for, work backwards:

 1. **Internship request and assignment:** choose the type of internship, follow the relevant procedure and submit the forms listed under [internal internship](#how-to-apply-for-the-internship-internal) or [external internship](#how-to-apply-for-the-internship-external).
-The internship must have been assigned at least **105 days before the graduation session**; the starting reference is the assignment date.
+For recognition of previous work activity, see the [dedicated section](#how-to-request-recognition-of-previous-work-activity).
+The internship must have been assigned at least **105 days before the graduation session**.
+The assignment date corresponds to when the professor signs the internship assignment form, provided that the subsequent checks do not reveal any issues.
-2. **For approximately three months:** complete the internship and write the report independently, consulting your Internal Supervisor throughout the work.
+2. **For approximately three months:** complete the internship and write the report under the supervision of your Internal Supervisor, consulting them throughout the work.
 External training projects provide for 375 hours; internal internships are not subject to formal hour tracking.
 In every case, at least 90 days must elapse between the internship assignment and submission of the report.
 3. **By the deadline for the selected session:** submit the [graduation application](../../../graduating/graduation-application/).
 The deadline is normally around 30 days before the session, but the official calendar always takes precedence. **The deadline is binding: without an application submitted on time, you cannot graduate in the selected session.**
 4. **Approximately 15 days before the graduation date:** send the report according to the instructions received from the Educational Affairs Office.
 Do not upload the report to Infostud.
 5. **During the final 7/5 days:** once the exam session is available, book the internship/final examination on Infostud and check the published schedule for the place and time.